-The experimental system is shown in the Figure 2.
+The experimental system is shown in Fig. 2.
 The size of the measuring field expressed in pixels are equal: $X_p = 380$, $Y_p = 290$.
-The PCB is heated by the flat electric heater 170x20pixels, attached in points: $x{h1} = 100$, $y{h1} = 40$.
-The maximum power of this heater equals to 10W.
-The temperature of the metallic surface is read with the use of thermal camera OP-TRIS PI 450, connected to computer via USB and installed dedicated software OPTRIS PI CONNECT.
-The range of measured temperature is 0 - $250 \ ^{0}C$, the sampling frequency is 80 Hz.
+The PCB is heated by the flat electric heater 170×20 pixels, attached in points: $x{h1} = 100$, $y{h1} = 40$.
+The maximum power of this heater equals to 10 W. The temperature of the metallic surface is read with the use of thermal camera OPTRIS PI 450, connected to computer via USB and installed dedicated software OPTRIS PI CONNECT.
+The range of measured temperature is 0-250°C, the sampling frequency is 80 Hz.
 The control signal to heater is sent from computer via NI LabView, NI MyRIO and amplifier.
-The maximum current from amplifier equals to 400[mA] and with a voltage of 12Vgives the maximum power 4.8W.
-The PCB plate is not isolated from the environment.
+The maximum current from amplifier equals to 400 [mA] and with a voltage of 12 V gives the maximum power 4.8 W. The PCB plate is not isolated from the environment.
 This implies that measurements are strongly dependent on ambient temperature.
 The presented experiments were done in hot summer.
-During experiments only basic filtering assured by camera software was sufficient (see Figure 4).
+During experiments only basic filtering assured by camera software was sufficient (see Fig. 4).
 The goal of the experiments was to obtain the step response.
 The "zero" level denotes the heater switched off, the "one" level is the full power of the heater.
-The temperature fields for both states are shown in the Figure 3.
-This figure shows also the points of measurement of the step response,
+The temperature fields for both states are shown in Fig. 3.
+This figure shows also the points of measurement of the step response, marked as "Area 1-4".
+Areas 1-3 are located in different places of the PCB, area 4 describes the mean temperature of the whole heater.
+Coordinates of all places of measurement are given in Table 1.
+All step responses are collected in Fig. 4.
+During calculations all coordinates $x{..}$ and $y{..}$ are used in the relative form according to (22).

 Fig. 2.
-The construction of the experimental system.
+The construction of the experimental system